gvwilson/thirdbit/src/fiction/in-heck/index.md

 Maddy shrugged.
 Was there a gap in the woven cables and branches to her left?
 Maybe,
-but she'd have to wriggle through, and as junky as Patient looked, she had no doubt the bot would be faster and stronger than her.
+but as junky as Patient looked, she had no doubt the bot would be faster and stronger than her.

 "You should be more inquisitive,"